 Moscow, Denver’s father, believing that Denver has committed murder, is devastated by the news.
 He can’t get over it, so when Denver finally shows him where he hides the hostage and that she’s very much alive, Moscow’s relief washes over him, overjoyed that his son has not gone down the path of murder.

-Although the main characters are criminals, this show makes a point of showing their background stories and introducing them to us as people with families, values, beliefs, and that they aren’t that different from us, except that they made different choices.
+Although the main characters are criminals, this show makes a point of showing their background stories and introducing them to us as people with families, values, and beliefs.
+They aren’t that different from us, except that they made different choices.

 Characters are shown from multiple sides to challenge the viewers’ perceptions of villainy.
 In my opinion, this is a crucial part of this drama that many other movies and television dramas fail to include.
 We’re all human.
 Nothing is ever black and white.